Trinity Celebrates Pride: Our Love Makes Us One

-We believe the goodness of God’s creation is expressed in the lives and witness of LGBTQ+ people, who are an integral, inextricable part of our community — and the global church.
+We believe the goodness of God’s creation is expressed in the lives and witness of LGBTQIA+ people, who are an integral, inextricable part of our community — and the global church.

-Trinity Church in New York City celebrates Pride and fully welcomes and affirms lesbian, gay, bisexual, transgender, and queer people.
+Trinity Church in New York City celebrates Pride and fully welcomes and affirms lesbian, gay, bisexual, transgender, intersex, asexual, and queer people.
 Everyone is invited to participate fully in our worship and programs.

 Every June, we commemorate Pride Month.
-It’s a time to celebrate our God-given identities and recommit to the work of justice for all LGBTQ+ people.
+It’s a time to celebrate our God-given identities and recommit to the work of justice for all LGBTQIA+ people.

 Raising of the Pride Flag